Minimal genus problem for $T^{2}$-bundles over surfaces: introduction

 Since the minimal genus function on $H_{2}(M)$ is invariant under actions induced by self-diffeomorphisms of $M$, it suffices to show, for each orbit of these actions, the above equality for a representative of the orbit.
 For each representative, we construct a connected embedded surface representing the class whose genus is as in the theorem by the circle sum operation.
-The circle sum operation is an operation which constructs a new connected embedded surface from two connected embedded surfaces in a 4-manifold.
-See Section \ref{section:1} for details.
+The circle sum operation is an operation which constructs a new connected embedded surface from two connected embedded surfaces in a $4$-manifold.
+We discuss about circle sum operation in Section \ref{section:1}.
+See also Bang-He Li and Tian-Jun Li~\cite{bt1} for details.

 In Section \ref{section:2}, we explain some corollaries related to our main result.
 The first corollary is about complexity of embedded surfaces.
-We interpret our main result to complexity of connected surfaces, and then we compare with the minimal complexity functions which arrow disconnected closed surfaces for representing surfaces.
+We interpret our main result to complexity of connected surfaces, and then we compare with the minimal complexity functions which allow disconnected closed surfaces for representing surfaces.
 In our case, non-sharpness of the adjunction inequality gives difference between the connected version of the minimal complexity functions and the disconnected version.

 The second is the result for some non-trivial $T^{2}$-bundles over surfaces.
 Let $N$ be a non-trivial $S^{1}$-bundle over a genus $g$ surface and let $M=N\times S^{1}$.
 In this case, our constructions of surfaces embedded in $\Sigma_{g}\times T^{2}$ also work and we get exact values of the minimal genus function completely.